 2016 Family Quality of Life Survey, A Place for Mom.

-Physical Activity and Older Adults, World Health Organization.
+Physical Activity, World Health Organization.

 Live Long, Die Short: A Guide to Authentic Health and Successful Aging.
 Roger Landry.
 Greenleaf Book Group Press, 2014.